Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Goal

-The proposed data content is mainly designed to promote interoperability and innovations.
+The proposed data content and a packaging format to promote interoperability, consistency and innovations.

 ## Proposal

 ### Overview

 Our proposal concerns three categories of data, the waveforms, the catalog data and the inventory and system information.
+We propose storing this information in a unique `Zar

 To ensure interoperability, the information in the provided files shall be consistent.
 The sensor naming convention shall be the same all across, the locations of sensors and events shall be expressed using one single coordinate system, which should also be used for the grids, if applicable.